phillipadsmith/2014.phillipadsmith.com/_drafts/2015-03-01-re-booting-hacks-hackers-vancouver-in-2015.md

   - frontpage
   - hackshackers
   - hhyvr
+summary: "Mucking about for the sake of jekyll-hook"
 ---

 Last Thursday night, the back of an underground Australian pub quickly filled with an eclectic crowd of reporters, editors, journalism students and teachers, as well as a good smattering of "news nerds."
 Also in attendance were the Vancouver outposts of some very interesting journalism-meets-technology start-ups, like Meedan's Checkdesk, Axiom Zen's Timeline, and Invoke Lab's Quiet.ly.
 Slowly our motley crew took over the room: table after table engaged in rapt discussion of the future of news.